amitashukla/You-Dont-Know-JS/scope & closures/ch4.md

 ## Functions First

 Both function declarations and variable declarations are hoisted.
-But a subtle detail (that *can* show up in code with multiple "duplicate" declarations) is that functions are hoisted first, and then variables.
+But a subtle detail (that *can* show up in code with multiple "duplicate" declarations) is that <span style="color:#AF7AC5">**functions are hoisted first, and then variables.**</span>

 Consider: